An enthusiasts site dedicated to the de Havilliand / Hawker Siddley / British Aerospace / Hawker 125's and the Hawker 4000's

 Series 750

-800XP with a light-weight interior and heated baggage compartment in place of the ventral fuel tank
+800XP with a lightweight interior and externally accessible heated baggage compartment in place of the ventral fuel tank.
+Optional winglets.

 Series 1000